Select the account you'd like to open

 Two main elements of cryptography apply to cryptocurrencies – hashing and digital signatures:

 A blockchain is the decentralised, public ledger or list of a cryptocurrency’s transactions.
 Completed blocks, comprised of the latest transactions, are recorded and added to the blockchain.
 They are stored in chronological order as an open, permanent and verifiable record.
-A peer-to-peer network of market participants manage blockchains, and they follow a set protocol for validating new blocks.
+An ever evolving network of market participants manage blockchains, and they follow a set protocol for validating new blocks.
 Each ‘node’ or computer connected to the network automatically downloads a copy of the blockchain.
 This allows everyone to track transactions without the need for central record keeping.

 Blockchain technology creates a record that can’t be changed without the agreement of the rest of the network.
 The blockchain concept is attributed to bitcoin’s founder, Satoshi Nakamoto.
 This concept has been the inspiration for other applications beyond digital cash and currency.